I have/will update this post as I expanded the fanplot package.

 Split Normal (Two-Piece) Normal Distribution.

-where represents the mean parameter, and the two standard deviations and can be derived given the overall uncertainty parameter, and skewness parameters, , as;
+where represents the mode parameter, and the two standard deviations and can be derived given the overall uncertainty parameter, and skewness parameters, , as;

 As no split normal distribution existed in R, I added routines for a density, distribution and quantile function, plus a random generator, to a new version (2.1) of the fanplot package.
 I used the formula in Julio (2007) to code each of the three functions, and checked the results against those from the fan chart MATLAB code.